Jenner-Valdez/A-B-testing/README.md

 # A/B Testing

 ## Overview
-- A/B Testing of an Online Company testing to increase their revenue with different types of hypothesis.
+- A/B Testing of an Online Company testing to increase their revenue with different types of hypotheses.

 ## What is the reason for the project
-- Find the coorelation between two groups for future advertising
+- Find the correlation between two groups for future advertising
-- Test different hypothesis for two groups in regards to revenue
+- Test different hypotheses for two groups in regard to revenue
 - Find the average order and spent per user

 ## Images